-Work samples (which have been required by ODE since 2000), scored with the official state scoring guides, fulfill the requirement for one local performance assessment for the purpose of demonstrating a student’s opportunity to learn.
-Work samples are required for each skill area that has been phased in for local performance assessment.
-As of July 1, 2008, skill areas which must be assessed are:
+Work samples, scored with the official state scoring guides, fulfill the requirement for one local performance assessment for the purpose of demonstrating a student’s opportunity to learn.
+Skill areas which must be assessed are:

 Work samples are representative samples of individual student work that may cover one or more content areas.
 Examples include:

 - Work experience